 - 2016/05/13: Prototype-demo released

 - 2016/01/17: First online announcement on TIGSource forums

-- Keep the team’s morale high: Choosing certain dialogue options will affect your team members’ Morale, altering their performance in battle.
+- Keep Morale High: Choose dialogue options wisely as they impact your party members' Morale, affecting how they perform during battles.
 While doing so, keep in mind every character has different personality traits and motivations.

 Logo & Icon

 - “DevHr Official Selection” CDMX, Mexico 2017

 - “Game Devs of Color Expo Official Selection” New York, USA 2017